-Jordan’s 39th harvest kicked off in the wee hours Tuesday morning with our first gondolas of Alexander Valley Merlot grapes from two key growers.
-It’s the first time in a decade that our red wine grapes achieved optimal ripeness before the white grapes (2004, 2002 and 2001 were the last warm-weather vintages with such an unusual occurrence.)
+Jordan’s 39th grape harvest kicked off in the wee hours Tuesday morning with our first gondolas of Alexander Valley Merlot grapes from two key growers.
+The 2014 harvest marks the first time in a decade that our red wine grapes achieved optimal ripeness before the white grapes (2004, 2002 and 2001 were the last warm-weather vintages with such an unusual occurrence.)
 Harvest 2014 began 10 days earlier than 2013, continuing a three-year string of somewhat early harvests.
 Early crush means a greater chance that the grapes will be off the vine before fall rains arrive, and early harvests tend to make winemakers very happy, especially when coupled with growing seasons like 2014.
+Read our full 2014 Vintage Grape Harvest Report.

 Much has changed at Jordan in those 10 years.
 Our estate vineyards have matured, Cabernet Franc has been replaced with Petit Verdot, technology has been implemented to better understand each vineyard’s soils for precision farming and new vineyard sources have been added.
 Harvesting Merlot and Cabernet Sauvignon before Chardonnay may become a new normal, as we continue to seek earlier-ripening vineyard sites for Bordeaux varieties on the east side of Geyserville in middle Alexander Valley—and Mother Nature continues to bless the region with beautiful grape-growing weather.
 We have been dreaming for a trio of stellar vintages like 2012, 2013 and 2014 ever since the humbling challenges she handed us in 2011.